canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 ### The problem

+In this section, we will:

+1. Revert videos not dropped on playlist.
 If a user drags a video but does not drop it on the playlist, show an animation returning the video to its original place.

 ### What you need to know

-- `drag.revert()`
+- If you call `drag.revert()`, the drag element will animate back to its original position.

 ### The solution